THE ARTS SOCIETY SUSSEX YOUNG ARTS ACTIVITIES

 TAS Lavant Valley: another collaborative art project with Singleton Primary School has been completed.
 Children at the school are organised into three classes, named Willow, Beech and Oak.
 Each child in this small school has crafted a leaf related to their class name, using clay.
 The leaves were fired, painted and glazed, marked with each child’s name and hung from a tree to create a colourful display in the school hallway.
 Please click here to see the completed display.

-TAS Uckfield and Lewes: sponsored the affiliation of Holy Cross Primary School, Uckfield to Artsmark, a scheme administered by The Arts Council England which sets standards and provides support for creative actiivities in schools.
+TAS Uckfield, Lewes & Newick: sponsored the affiliation of Holy Cross Primary School, Uckfield to Artsmark, a scheme administered by The Arts Council England which sets standards and provides support for creative actiivities in schools.
 With help from the Patricia Fay Fund, the society also funded the preparation for and participation in the May Day Parade through Uckfield on 28 May 2018.
 For a report click here.

 Information about previous projects can be found here.